-Any company that is registered with the SEC as a registered investment adviser (RIAs) as well as exempt reporting advisers (ERAs)
+Any company that is registered with the SEC as an investment adviser (RIAs) as well as exempt reporting advisers (ERAs) and state registered advisers.

 Our website is organized by investment adviser filing.
 Certain larger companies will have multiple subsidiaries or operating companies filed as separate investment advisers.
 We made efforts to build proper connections between related investment advisers.
 While we’ve made significant progress, we don’t have them covered 100%.
 However, if you find that two companies should be connected, shoot us a note and we’ll have it corrected and updated.